 The at-fault driver’s phone.

-Not only will your lawyer interview eyewitnesses to the crash to see if anyone saw evidence of distracted driving; your attorney can also call in an expert witness/accident reconstructionist to testify or provide an affidavit giving a professional interpretation of phone/vehicle data and other evidence.
+Not only will your lawyer interview eyewitnesses to the crash to see if anyone saw evidence of distracted driving; your attorney may also call in an expert witness/accident reconstructionist to testify or provide an affidavit giving a professional interpretation of phone/vehicle data and other evidence.

 In personal injury cases, South Carolina follows a modified comparative negligence rule.
 This means you can be found partially responsible for your own accident.
 In such a case, you may still receive compensation for damages, and your settlement will be reduced according to your percentage of liability as long as you are less than 51% responsible.
 If you’re found more than half responsible for the accident, though, you collect nothing, whatsoever.
-This is one more reason you need an attorney who can prove the distracted driver was completely or primarily liable for your wreck.
+This is one more reason you need an attorney who can help you prove the distracted driver was completely or primarily liable for your wreck.